benyn/raycast-daily-planner/README.md

 - [Start To-Do Timer](https://www.icloud.com/shortcuts/3dfdc2108a354ad1860a8117e239a633) (supports Reminders/Things only due to Todoist Shortcuts limitations)
 - [Stop Running Timer](https://www.icloud.com/shortcuts/986cea63d5814ef284a1a274b8f52fb0)

+## 🤝 Contributing

+We appreciate and welcome contributions to this project!
+If you're interested in contributing, please follow Raycast's [Contribute to an Extension guide](https://developers.raycast.com/basics/contribute-to-an-extension).
+We're particularly keen on contributions related to data analysis in productivity reports.
+If you have data analysis or data science expertise, your help in examining trends and uncovering meaningful patterns in productivity reports to enhance the extension would be invaluable.

+To report a bug, request a new feature, or provide feedback, create an issue in the [raycast/extensions](https://github.com/raycast/extensions/issues) repository.
+When creating an issue, please remember to add the `extension: daily-planner` label to ensure it is categorized correctly.

 ## 💫 Inspirations

 - [“Deep Work”](https://calnewport.com/writing/#books) by Cal Newport